mmahdi-farrokhy/ResumeBuilder/README.md

 # Resume Generator API
 ## Project Overview
 Welcome to the resume generator API!
-This project provides a Spring Boot API for generating resume files as Word documents.Users can sign up or login to create, edit, or delete their resumes.
-The API supports various themes for the generated documents.
+This project provides a Spring Boot API for generating resume files as Word documents.
+Users can sign up or login to create or edit, or delete their resumes.
+The API supports various themes for the generated documents:
+  1. ATS Classic
+  2. Wood Working
+  3. Simple Florist
+  4. Classic Accounting

 ## Technology Stack
 * <strong>Framework<strong>: Spring Boot